 Most, if not all, weddings now have a website that compiles all the necessary wedding-related information—from dress code to registry.
 Your "Info" or "Details" insert card is the perfect place to put the URL for your wedding website.
 Encourage guests to refer to your site for more information or to keep updated, especially if not all wedding details have been finalized.

-Having a shuttle to transport guests to and from your ceremony and reception?
-While you may not have the exact shuttle times figured out before your invitations are sent, put a note on the insert that specifies that the shuttle will be available and that they shouldn't plan to drive to your venue.
+Having a shuttle transport guests to the reception?
+While you may not have the exact times figured out before your invitations are sent, put a note on the insert that says the shuttle will be available and guests shouldn't plan to drive to your venue.

 Pre-Wedding and Post-Wedding Events Card

 For any pre- and post-wedding events that won't have their own invitation mailed separately, put the date, time, and dress code on an insert (i.e., "Please join us for a welcome party the night before the wedding!
 Meet us at the hotel bar at 8 p.m. for cocktails and desserts").
 If you're hoping to get a specific RSVP count, you should either send an invitation in the mail or send out an e-vite.